-- 1. Click on the FILE button, select the New tab, and press the Create an MSI from MSIX package button. - 2.
+- 1. Click on the FILE button, select the New tab, and press the MSIX to MSI wrapper button. - 2.
 In the file browser dialog, select an .msix package to be imported. - 3.
 Select the target location of the output .msi file. - 4.
-RayPack will read basic package properties and will allow you to change them:

-- ProductName - ProductVersion - Manufacturer - Add / Remove Programs information availability - 5.
+RayPack will read basic package properties and will allow you to change them: - ProductName - ProductVersion - Manufacturer - Add / Remove Programs information availability - 5.
 RayPack will convert the selected file into the .msi format. - 6.
 You can open the resulting .msi file using PackDesigner in order to perform additional customization.